 Thank you all for helping Ku’ku’kwes News reach its first funding goal of $1,500 USD per month.
 This means we can continue to provide you with at least two news stories per month.
 We’re now working towards our second funding goal.
 We need $1,585 more in monthly pledges/ subscriptions in order to reach our next funding goal of $4,000.
 If you enjoy our news coverage, please consider signing up for a monthly subscription.
 Go to Patreon.com/Kukukwes and become a monthly patron/subscriber.

-About Maureen Googoo 225 Articles
+About Maureen Googoo 266 Articles

 Maureen Googoo is an award-winning journalist from Indian Brook First Nation (Sipekne'katik) in Nova Scotia.
-She has worked in news for 30 years for media outlets such as CBC Radio, the Chronicle-Herald and the Aboriginal Peoples Television Network.
+She has worked in news more than 30 years for media outlets such as CBC Radio, the Chronicle-Herald and the Aboriginal Peoples Television Network.
 Maureen has an arts degree in political science from Saint Mary's University in Halifax, a journalism degree from Ryerson University in Toronto and a Masters degree in journalism from Columbia University Graduate School of Journalism in New York City.